Carla Muñoz: Professional career

-Muñoz currently plays for the Ladies Professional Racquetball Tour, where she is currently ranked #10 in the world.
+Muñoz currently plays for the Ladies Professional Racquetball Tour, and has been ranked in the top 10 at the end of three seasons (2016-17, 2017-18, 2022-23).

 International career

-Muñoz has performed well in international competition.
+Muñoz has played for Chile in numerous international competition winning several medals, including at the World Championships and the Pan American Games.
 In 2011, she won the bronze medal in doubles at the Pan American Games.
 She took home the silver medal in doubles at the World Racquetball Championship in 2012.
 The 2013 Pan American Racquetball Championship saw her winning the Bronze medal in doubles.
 Munoz won another Bronze medal in doubles the next year at the 2014 World Racquetball Championship and became ranked #13 in singles.

 Muñoz earned a bronze medal in Women's Singles at the 2022 Pan American Racquetball Championships.
 She defeated American Rhonda Rajsich in the quarterfinals, 15-13, 10-15, 15-11, 15-13, but then lost in the semi-finals to Argentina's Maria Jose Vargas, 11-15, 15-11, 15-7, 15-13.
 In Women’s Doubles, Muñoz and Paula Mansilla lost in the quarterfinals to Bolivians Micaela Meneses and Yazmine Sabja, 15-9, 15-5, 15-11.
 In Mixed Doubles, she and Rodrigo Salgado Jr. lost in the quarterfinals to Argentines Valeria Centellas and Diego Garcia, 15-5, 15-6, 15-12.

+Playing at the 2024 Pan American Racquetball Championships in Guatemala City, Muñoz won three medals: a silver and two bronze.
+She was runner up in Women's Singles, losing in the final to Argentina's Maria Jose Vargas, after beating Vargas's team-mate Natalia Mendez in the semi-finals, and American Michelle Key in the quarterfinals.
+Muñoz got bronze in both Women's Doubles with Paula Mansilla and the Women's Team event with Mansilla.

+Muñoz and Alan Natera won gold in Mixed Doubles at the 2025 Pan American Racquetball Championships in Guatemala City.
+They defeated Guatemalans Edwin Galicia and Gabriela Martinez in the final, 11-6, 6-11, 11-9, 9-11, 11-9.